openssl/openssl/NOTES-WINDOWS.md

 NOTES FOR WINDOWS PLATFORMS
 ===========================

- (This file, like the others, is in "markdown" format, but has a ".txt" extension to make it easier to view/edit on Windows.)

  There are various options to build and run OpenSSL on the Windows platforms.

  "Native" OpenSSL uses the Windows APIs directly at run time.